Kajal-ghadage2000/Extract-images-from-web-using-python/README.md

-# Extract-images-from-web
+# Extract and Store Images Locally from Web using Python Automation

-This is web-scrapper in python that will allow you to collect fashion images from the internet.
+This is a web-scrapper in python that will allow you to collect images from the internet.
-It download 500 images of 2 categories – Woman dress, Woman top.
+It downloads 500 images.

+In code change two variables first is the category of images to get download like "Sunflower" and second is No of images to download like "500"

 Libraries Used:
 1) selenium